 However, if we look more closely, Libet’s experiment is full of problematic issues.
 For example, it relies on the participants’ own recording of when they feel the intention to move.
 One issue here is that there may be a delay between the impulse to act and their recording of it — after all, this means shifting their attention from their own intention to the clock.
-But more seriously, people may not be able to accurately record the moment of their decision to move.
+In addition, it is debatable whether people are able to accurately record the moment of their decision to move.
 Our subjective awareness of decisions is very unreliable.
-If you try the experiment yourself - and you can do it right now, just by holding out your own arm, and deciding at some point to flex your wrist - you’ll become aware that it’s difficult to pinpoint the moment at which you make the decision.
+If you try the experiment yourself, you’ll become aware that it’s difficult to pinpoint the moment at which you make the decision.
+You can do it right now, by holding out your own arm and deciding at some point to flex your wrist.

 An even more serious issue with Libet’s experiment is that it is by no means clear that the electrical activity of the “readiness potential” is related to the decision to move, and the actual movement.
-Some researchers have suggested that the readiness potential could just relate to the act of paying attention to the wrist or a button, rather the decision to move.
-Others have suggested that it only reflects the expectation of some kind of movement, rather being related to a specific moment.
-In a modified version of Libet’s experiment in which participants were asked to press one of two buttons in response to images on a computer screen.
-The participants showed “readiness potential” even before the images came up on the screen, suggesting that it was not related to deciding which button to press.
+Some researchers have suggested that the readiness potential could just relate to the act of paying attention to the wrist or a button, rather than the decision to move.
+Others have suggested that it only reflects the expectation of some kind of movement, rather than being related to a specific moment.
+In a modified version of Libet’s experiment (in which participants were asked to press one of two buttons in response to images on a computer screen), participants showed readiness potential even before the images came up on the screen, suggesting that it was not related to deciding which button to press.

-Others have suggested that the area of the brain where the "readiness potential" occurs — the supplementary motor area, or SMA - is usually associated with imagining movements rather than actually performing them.
+Others have suggested that the area of the brain where the readiness potential occurs — the supplementary motor area — is usually associated with imagining movements rather than actually performing them.
 The experience of willing is usually associated with other areas of the brain (the parietal areas).
 And finally, in another modified version of Libet’s experiment, participants showed readiness potential even when they made a decision not to move, which again casts doubt on the assumption that the readiness potential is actually registering the brain’s “decision” to move.

 But how can a self choose, of its own free will, to argue that it has no free will?
 Do the theorists who argue against free will seriously believe that they have somehow been pre-ordained to formulate their arguments and write their articles by their own brain processes or genetic disposition?
-Of course not.
-They act on the assumption that they are somehow exempt from their own arguments.
-In developing their theories, they have constantly exercised their free will — for example, in deciding which articles to read, which ideas to reject or accept, to the point of deciding that the theory is worth writing up and sitting down at their desk to begin writing it.
+In developing their theories, they have constantly exercised their free will — for example in deciding which articles to read, which ideas to reject or accept, to the point of deciding that the theory is worth writing up and sitting down to begin writing it.
 They might argue that they accept that free will is an illusion, and are simply allowing the illusion to express itself through them — but if this was the case, why would they trust this illusory power, and follow its dictates so assiduously, allowing it to determine their lives?
 Would you allow a genie in a bottle to tell you what to do with your life?

 Steve Taylor, Ph.D., is a senior lecturer in psychology at Leeds Beckett University.
 He is the author of Spiritual Science: Why Science needs spirituality to make sense of the world.